[Data manager] Verbose reporting

 #2 Updated by Tom Clegg over 3 years ago

 Sounds like a good feature.
 How about just writing a CSV report, with one line per locator:

 Perhaps (later?) a separate option for a CSV report with one line per collection:

 uuid,pdh,want,n=0,n=1,n=2,... where the n=2 column indicates #blocks in this collection that are currently at replication=2.

-#5 Updated by Peter Amstutz about 3 years ago
+#5 Updated by Peter Amstutz over 3 years ago

 - If given a flag, data manager produces a "missing blocks" report at a specified location.
 This consists of pairs of [block, collection uuid].